qtile/qtile/docs/manual/install/ubuntu.rst

 PPA on Launchpad
 ----------------

-Packages are available for both 11.10 (Oneiric Ocelot) and 12.04 (Precise Pangolin):
+Packages are available for 11.10 (Oneiric Ocelot), 12.04 (Precise Pangolin), and 12.10 (Quantal Quetzal).

 .. code-block:: bash